KevenyLima/KevenyLima/README.md

 Olá!
-Me chamo keveny tenho 21 anos estou cursando analise e desenvolvimento de sistemas.
-Estou compartilhando aqui alguns projetos que eu fiz ao longo do tempo que estou estudando.
+Estou compartilhando aqui alguns projetos que eu fiz ao longo do tempo que venho estudando.

 <!--
 **KevenyLima/kevenylima** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.